Grandmaster Wu Chien Chuan

 It is difficult to overstate the importance of Ma Yu Liang and his wife Wu Ying Hua the daughter of Wu Chien Chuan in the emergence of Wu-style Taijiquan after the Cultural Revolution in China.
 Even at an advanced age, Ma was chosen as one of the 100 Best Martial Artists in China.
 Wu Ying Hua and Ma continued to teach in Taijiquan until their deaths.
 They published several books on Wu-style Taijiquan.
 Ma and Wu Ying Hua’s Wu style sword/weapons book includes a family picture with several of their closest students.
 Ma Yu Liang also publicly practiced a number of formerly closed door (private or family secret) forms and methods so that they would not be lost.
 In public, Wu Ying Hua would often demonstrate the Wu style Slow Set and Ma would follow by demonstrating the Wu Style Tai Chi Fast Form.
 Ma taught many high level students, among whom was Fei Gua Ching who is still active in the Jianquan Taijiquan Association in Shanghai.
 Li Li-Qun is one of Grandmaster Ma’s oldest and closest living students.
 He was the deputy vice-secretary of the Jianquan Association (Chien Chuan Association) in Shanghai under masters Ma and his wife Wu Ying Hua.

 Wu style T’ai Chi Ch’uan lineage tree

-Master Ma Yu Liang and Master Wu Ying Hua teaches Wu-style Taijiquan to Shifu Wen Mei Yu also in the United States which is taught Shifu Marquez.
+GM Wu Chien Chuan taught Master Ma Yu Liang and Master Wu Ying Hua who taught Wu-style Taijiquan to Shifu Wen Mei Yu also in the United States which is taught Shifu Marquez.